jamong/music-rnn/README_eng.md

 music-rnn
 ========
-Machine Learning / Deep Learning - Compose Waltes
+Machine Learning / Deep Learning - Compose Waltz
 >
-- After executing Trainging with notes information of midi files of Data Set,
+- After training with notes information of midi files of Data Set,
 - machine will compose simple trained style music.
-- This Project is composed of simple Python Codes to do above processes.
+- This Project is composed of simple python codes to do above process.

 Composing simple music with Machine Learning / Deep Learning
 --------
 >
-- If you don`t know well about Deep Learning,
+- Even if you don`t have prior knowledge of Deep Learning,
-- as you repeat and refer to the **above Python Codes** and **below Dependencies**,
+- as you modify and test following the **python codes** and the **dependencies in below**,
 - without knowledge of mathematics,
-- basically you can have a experience about Deep Learning for training something with Python Code
+- basically you can experience glimpse of Deep Learning in python.